Back to Blogs

 Semantic Segmentation

 Semantic segmentation involves assigning a class label to each pixel in an image, delineating different objects or regions.
-Active learning can help in selecting image regions where the model is uncertain or where labeling would provide the most significant benefit for segmentation accuracy.
+Active learning can help select image regions where the model is uncertain or where labeling would provide the most significant benefit for segmentation accuracy.

-For example, instead of using the whole labeled dataset, we can select images using uncertainty sampling, as proposed in ViewAL
+For example, we can select images using uncertainty sampling instead of the whole labeled dataset, as proposed in ViewAL

 ViewAL used for semantic segmentation